danielrosendo/academy/docs/concepts.md

 Interacting with an agent is asynchronous; an entity sends a message to the agent's mailbox and waits to receive a response message in its own mailbox.
 A [`Handle`][academy.handle.Handle] is a client interface to a remote agent used to invoke actions, ping, and shutdown the agent.
-Handles translate method calls into a request messages sent via the exchange and returning a [`Futures`][concurrent.futures.Future].
+Handles translate method calls into a request messages sent via the exchange and returning a [`Futures`][asyncio.Future].
-The handle also listens for response messages and accordingly sets the result on the appropriate [`Futures`][concurrent.futures.Future].
+The handle also listens for response messages and accordingly sets the result on the appropriate [`Futures`][asyncio.Future].

 ## Exchanges and Mailboxes